-The employment law attorneys at the Law Offices of Brian I. Vogel in Pasadena are here to help you assess whether you have indeed been the target of illegal employment discrimination, and, if so, take the lead in pursuing all legal remedies you are entitled to, including financial compensation and restoration of your position.
+The employment law attorneys at Vogel Law, APC in Pasadena are here to help you assess whether you have indeed been the target of illegal employment discrimination, and, if so, take the lead in pursuing all legal remedies you are entitled to, including financial compensation and restoration of your position.

 Defining Ancestry Discrimination in California

 Ancestry discrimination often overlaps with other forms of illegal discrimination, including race discrimination, national origin discrimination, and disability or genetic information discrimination.

 Essentially, if an employer (through the actions of a supervisor, officer, owner, or other individual in power) discriminates against you through an adverse employment decision – such as failing to hire you, demoting you, or terminating your employment – based on some aspect of your ancestry that is not material to functions of the job, then you may have grounds to pursue an employment discrimination under California's Fair Employment and Housing Act (FEHA) or Title VII of the Civil Rights Act of 1964.